sallkhad/SeeSD/Afreecademy/Readme.md

 We are setting this up and will need more :computer:collaborators:computer:.

-If you are a :computer:developer:computer: and can help,or would like to have more information please email us SeeSD.Senegal@gmail.com
+If you are a :computer:developer:computer: and can help,or would like to have more information please email us :email: SeeSD.Senegal@gmail.com :email:

 :airplane::fr::fr::fr::fr::fr::fr::fr::fr::fr::fr::fr::fr::fr::fr::fr::fr::fr::f:fr::fr::fr::fr::fr::fr::fr::fr::fr::fr::fr::fr::airplane: